 - 3 large carrots, chopped

 - 1/2 cup chopped fresh dill

-Heat 1/4 cup olive oil in a Dutch oven over medium heat.
-Add the onion; cook, stirring often, until soft, about 8 minutes.
+- Heat 1/4 cup olive oil in a Dutch oven over medium heat.
+Add the onion and fennel; cook, stirring often, until soft, about 5 minutes.
 Add the garlic and cook another 20-30 seconds.
 Stir in the black-eyed peas, carrots, tomato, tomato paste, bay leaves and salt.
 Stir until tomato paste dissolves.
 Add enough water to cover the vegetables.
 Bring to a boil.